fonoster/fonoster/README.md

 ## Features

-The most notable features on PF 0.1 are:
+The most notable features on FN 0.1 are:

 - [x] Cloud initialization with Cloud-Init
 - [x] Multitenancy